glucas/nrun/README.md

 - quiet for fast failures (fat-finger mistakes)
 - reliable for long jobs
 - persistent via macOS Notification Center
-- smart: escalate to your phone when you're away
+- smart: escalates to your phone when you're away

-`nrun` is intentionally **opinionated**, but configurable.
+`nrun` is intentionally **opinionated**, but configurable where it matters.
 See [Notification Behavior](#notification-behavior-defaults) for details on when and how notifications are sent.

 > [!IMPORTANT]